 The first thing to check is how you're connecting to the internet:

-Internet speeds over a direct cable connection (a Cat 5e or Cat 6 ethernet/LAN cable) are generally much faster and reliable compared to wireless speeds.
+Internet speeds over a direct cable connection (a Cat 5e or Cat 6 Ethernet/LAN cable) are generally much faster and reliable compared to wireless speed.

 Check if your computer's network card supports speeds over 100Mbps i.e. if it supports Gigabit speeds

 Your computer's network card is the technology that allows it to access the internet.
 Older cards may limit your speeds of all devices on the same network.
 Follow these steps to check if this is causing the bottleneck on your PC:

 - Open Windows Task Manager (hotkey CTRL + SHIFT + ESC)

 - Under "Networking" tab, you can view either the wired connection (Local Area Connection) and wireless connection.

 - The maximum speed will be shown.
 This is the speed limit of the device.